The suPAR biomarker is supported by 20+ years of bioscience

 Scan the QR code to link your sample to your account.
 If this is your first test, you will be prompted to create a login to access your results.

-You can have your blood drawn at your doctor's office, a local lab, or right at home by a licensed healthcare professional.
+You can have your blood drawn at your doctor's office, a local lab, or right at home by a licensed healthcare professional as available in your area.

-After collection, the healthcare professional uses a centrifuge to separate the plasma.
+After blood collection, the healthcare professional uses a centrifuge to separate the plasma.

 The plasma sample is carefully packaged and securely shipped to a CLIA-certified laboratory for suPAR testing.